mukoedo1993/CS_courses_mukoedo_Online/web_developer_job/Chap9/README.md

 2. How to create a new branch.<br>
 3. How to switch between branches.<br>
 4. Merge one branch into another.<br>

+To be continued <br>
+1. "--no-ff" merge option...
+2. How to handle merge conflicts...
 -----------------------------------------------------------------
 ```
 git branch # list all of branches